bitcoinops/bitcoinops.github.io/_topics/en/v2-p2p-transport.md

   **Version 2 (v2) P2P transport** is a proposal to allow Bitcoin nodes to communicate with each other over encrypted connections.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  Some other changes to the communication protocol are also suggested, such as allowing frequently-used protocol commands to be aliased to shorted byte sequences to reduce bandwidth.

-  This proposal replaces the earlier [BIP151][] proposal.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: